Experiment in Campus Jurisprudence, 2011-2025

 - Professors from around the country issued the Law Professors’ Open Letter Regarding Campus Free Speech and Sexual Assault

-- SAVE sent a letter calling on Congress to Rescind and Replace the Dear Colleague Letter (April 4); and issued a Special Report, Lawsuits Against Universities for Alleged Mishandling of Sexual Misconduct Cases.
+- SAVE issued a Special Report, Lawsuits Against Universities for Alleged Mishandling of Sexual Misconduct Cases, and sent a letter calling on Congress to Rescind and Replace the Dear Colleague Letter (April 4).

-- Title IX For All was established, which offers a Database of OCR Resolution Letters and a Legal Database of lawsuits against universities.
+- Title IX For All was established, and created a Database of OCR Resolution Letters and a Legal Database of lawsuits against universities.

 - Forty-seven federal lawsuits were filed against colleges.